-- A good level of English is recommended to follow this subject. - Notes dealing with each topic, and programmes for practical sessions and seminars, are available in the Aula Global from the start of the academic year. - Attendance at practical sessions is obligatory, and official justification must be provided for any absences. - Students for seminars and practical sessions may not change group unless the changes (which must be consistent when exchanged with another student) have been approved beforehand by the Faculty Secretary's office. - Students must bring the session or seminar plan to all practical sessions and seminars. - Students must wear lab-coats when participating in the practical sessions. - The September examination will consist of one single test which will include questions on theory and practical sessions as well as seminars. - For the September examination the final mark will consist exclusively of the mark obtained during the examination, without adding the marks obtained during the formative assessment session, seminars and practical lessons. - Those repeating the examination will not be required to repeat the practical sessions and seminars, but will have to carry out a new examination concerning practical work and seminars.
+- A good level of English is recommended to follow this subject.

+- Notes dealing with each topic, and programmes for practical sessions and seminars, are available in the Aula Global from the start of the academic year.

+- Attendance at practical sessions is obligatory, and official justification must be provided for any absences.

+- Students for seminars and practical sessions may not change group unless the changes (which must be consistent when exchanged with another student) have been approved beforehand by the Faculty Secretary's office.

+- Students must bring the session or seminar plan to all practical sessions and seminars.

+- Students must wear lab-coats when participating in the practical sessions.

+- Those repeating the examination will not be required to repeat the practical sessions and seminars, but will have to carry out a new examination concerning practical work and seminars.